 Now that you’re a little more familiar with web development lingo, you’re ready to get started on the process.
 Keep in mind that this is merely a broad, basic framework, and the specific steps will vary depending on the web development company.
 The goal here is just to give you a little sneak peek at what you’re getting into.

-Step One: Know what you need.
+Step One: Know What You Need

 The first thing to do is assess what you have and what you need.
 Are you going to sell things on your website?
 If so, you should look into a website design company that specializes in e-commerce.
 Here at Beanstalk, we’ve made many of those, which you can check out in our portfolio.
 Are you only in the market for a small site?
 Keep your search focused on small website design companies, then, so their facilities are matched with your needs.
 Keep in mind that if you’re on a really tight budget, your best bet is probably to purchase a template and call it a day — a whole custom site is not cheap.